Iasa-Global/btabok/pages/competency_model/bv_cm.md

 | | -   Learner will be able to compare CBA for multiple technology options at a project level
 | | -   Learner will be able to explain standard pricing strategies for software, hardware, services and infrastructure
 | | -   Learner will be able to explain solution CBA for a project
-| **CITA -- Specialist** | -   Learner will be able to create business case for a technology program with qualitative and quantitative assumptions
+| **CITA -- Professional** | -   Learner will be able to create business case for a technology program with qualitative and quantitative assumptions
 | | -   Learner will be able to breakdown technology costs into capital and operating expenses
 | | -   Learner will be able to model multiple scenarios for ROI by varying parameters that drive costs and benefits
 | | -   Learner will be able to interpret pricing strategies for software, hardware, services and infrastructure
 | | -   Learner will be able to defend business case for a program
-| **CITA -- Professional** | -   Learner will be able to lead business case for enterprise level solutions and complex multi-year, multi-generation technology roadmaps
+| **CITA -- Distinguished** | -   Learner will be able to lead business case for enterprise level solutions and complex multi-year, multi-generation technology roadmaps
 | | -   Learner will be able to decompose multi-year spend into cost allocation, cash flows and amortization/depreciation baselines
 | | -   Learner will be able to review and recommend pricing strategies for IP, software, hardware, services and infrastructure